Join us!

 Compensation and Benefits:

 Commission-based pay is based on direct client service hours, ranging from approximately $50 - $110 per client service hour depending on level of licensure and participation with insurance networks.
 Minimum requirement of 15 client service hours (therapy sessions) per week; clinicians may choose to schedule more sessions per week if desired.
-The commission rate encompasses payment for the therapy session, all pre- and post-session paperwork/notes, all communication with patients, onboarding, and general marketing associated with providing patient services.
+The commission rate encompasses payment for the therapy session, pre- and post-session paperwork/notes, communication with patients, and general marketing associated with providing patient services.
+Employees are also paid on an hourly basis for attendance at required meetings and trainings (including onboarding training sessions).

 Once hired, Healing Arts Collaborative will provide options for: